Canals · North West England

 History

 The canal was completed just as the Long Depression was coming to an end, but in its early years it was not the commercial success its sponsors had hoped for.
-At first gross revenue was less than a quarter of expected net revenue, and throughout at least the first nineteen years of the canal it was unable to make a profit or meet the interest payments to the Corporation of Manchester.
+At first, gross revenue was less than a quarter of expected net revenue; and throughout at least its first nineteen years the canal was unable to make a profit or meet the interest payments to the Corporation of Manchester.
 Many ship owners were reluctant to dispatch ocean-going vessels along a "locked cul-de-sac" at a maximum speed of 6 knot.
-The Ship Canal Company, which developed the canal, found it difficult to attract a diversified export trade, which meant that ships frequently had to return down the canal loaded with…
+The Ship Canal Company, which developed the canal, found it difficult to attract a diversified export trade; this meant that ships frequently had to return down the canal loaded with ballast…

 Architecture